U.S. Relations With Peru

 Bilateral Economic Relations

 Economic and commercial ties have deepened with the 2009 entry into force of the U.S.- Peru TPA.
-The volume and diversity of trade in both directions has grown with two-way trade almost doubling from $9 billion in 2009 to $16 billion in 2014.
-Agricultural trade was a bilateral highlight with U.S. exports up 53percent to $1.2 billion in 2014 and Peruvian exports up 24 percent at $1.9 billion.
-Total U.S. exports to Peru held steady at $10 billion in 2014.
+The volume and diversity of trade in both directions has grown with two-way trade increasing from $9 billion in 2009 to $14 billion in 2015.
+Agricultural trade was a bilateral highlight with U.S. exports at $1.1 billion in 2015and Peruvian exports at $1.7 billion.
+Total U.S. exports to Peru were $8.8 billion in 2015.
 Approximately 500,000 U.S. citizens visit Peru annually for business, tourism, or study.
-Peru is a participant, along with the United States, in the Trans-Pacific Partnership negotiations.

 Peru's Membership in International Organizations